mohamedsaif/AI-Landing-Zones/README.md

 ## Architecture

-The architecture delivers a full **AI Landing Zone** with **Azure AI Foundry** at the core.
-The **AI Foundry Agent service** runs together with its main dependencies — **Azure AI Search, Cosmos DB, Storage, and Key Vault** — inside a secured **Azure Container Apps** environment.
-Additional services for configuration, data handling, and observability are included.
-Because the design is component-based, you can deploy the complete stack or only the parts that match your project needs.
+The architecture delivers a complete **AI Landing Zone** with **Azure AI Foundry** at its core.
+The **AI Foundry Agent service** operates alongside its main dependencies — **Azure AI Search, Cosmos DB, Storage, and Key Vault** — within a secure and integrated setup.
+In addition, a dedicated **Azure Container Apps environment** is provisioned, enabling you to build and run your own **GenAI applications**.
+Supporting services for configuration, data management, and observability are also included.
+Thanks to the component-based design, you can deploy the full stack or only the parts that best match your project needs.

 ![Architecture](./docs/architecture.png)
 *AI Landing Zone*